FREQUENTLY ASKED QUESTIONS

 Once you decide what type of photo shoot you'd like and where it will take place, you may want to "dress for the occasion, location, and season."
-I typically encourage my clients to wear solid colors or lightly patterned outfits; avoid clothing that is mismatched.
+I typically encourage my clients to wear solid colours or lightly patterned outfits; avoid clothing that is mismatched.
 Does that mean a family portrait should have everyone wearing white tops and khaki bottoms?
-Well, only if it's for a GAP commercial circa 2006.
-"Matchy Matchy" is not attractive although working with complimentary colors that match your skin tone will be stunning!
+Well, only if it's for a GAP commercial circa 2006. (haha) "Matchy Matchy" is not attractive although working with complementary colours that match your skin tone will be stunning!
 When in doubt, consult "Google."
 Try a search phrase like "What to wear for family portrait shoots" or "What to wear for your engagement shoot."

 Should I (we) get our hair, make-up, and nails done?

 As a photographer, I'm a strong believer in professional hair, make-up, and nails!
 With that said, it's best to avoid "overdoing it" when it comes to these topics.
 Be sure to choose a hairdresser and a cosmetic artist who can accentuate your features yet still allow you to maintain a natural appearance.
-A nude color of nail polish or a french manicure typically goes well with all outfit choices.
+A pastel or nude colour nail polish or a french manicure typically goes well with all outfit choices.

-What should I do to ensure my skin looks heathy for a photo shoot?
+What should I do to ensure my skin looks healthy for a photo shoot?

 How do you approach your subjects during a photo shoot?

-Will the final photographs be color images or black and white?
+Will the final photographs be colour images or black and white?

-Most of the images will be in color, and some will be in black and white.
-I use my artistic discretion to decide which photographs will be edited as color or black and white.
+Most of the images will be in colour, and some will be in black and white.
+I use my artistic discretion to decide which photographs will be edited as colour or black and white.
 Depending on my schedule, my clients may have the option to request a re-edit for no more than five images from a photo shoot at an additional one-time cost.
-Clients can order color prints as black and white from their online gallery, although not vice-versa.
+Clients can order colour prints as black and white from their online gallery, although not vice-versa.